Who are we?

 The Old Co-op building in Chelsea Road, Easton was purchased with help from Bristol City Council and Central Government in 1985.
 A refurbishment was undertaken in 2004/5 and the building now offers 26 good quality offices of varying sizes.
 In 1991 East Bristol Enterprise developed the site formerly occupied by Easton Colliery, and subsequently the Julian Flook Wine Supermarket in Felix Road, to create a three storey purpose built modern and spacious business centre.
 In 1999 an additional block was built giving further workshop and office/studio space to create Easton Business Centre.

 In 2007 East Bristol Enterprise began working closely with Bristol East Side Traders (BEST) as they redeveloped two historic buildings in the area and turn them into thriving enterprise centres.
-The Old Library on Trinity Road in Old Market is a grade II listed Victorian Library serving the St Judes and St Philips area of the city and still houses the local branch library along with 8 workspaces of varying sizes.
+The Old Library on Trinity Road in Old Market is a grade II listed Victorian Library serving the St Judes and St Philips area of the city.
+The Library moved to Junction 3 in 2012.
+The centre now houses 9 workspaces of varying sizes.
 The Old Schoolhouse in Barton Hill which was purchased from the Community at Heart charity and has been an important local community building since the early C20th and now houses 24 artist studios, a large meeting room/conference facility and a further 8 offices.

 BEST was established in 1999 as a specialist regeneration and enterprise support agency working across the east side on environmental improvements and enterprise solutions to the retail areas of Stokes Croft, Stapleton Road, Old Market, Lawrence Hill and Redfield.
 Working with consortium partners, BRAVE, BusinessWest, CEED, East Bristol Enterprise, CSV, Social Enterprise Works and the Co-operative Development agency business advice and support services have been delivered to businesses in the eastside for a number of years through teams of advisors working within the community.